How to Crochet The Second Row

 For more help, please check out my post on single crochet stitches.

-Half Double Crochet
+Half Double Crochet – Second Row

-• Yarn over again and pull through all three loops.
+5. Yarn over, pull through all loops.

 • Abbreviation: hdc (US terms)